 In late 2017, ICER announced plans to conduct a psoriasis condition update in 2018.
 According to ICER, the “objective of this Condition Update is to assess the comparative clinical effectiveness and value of new targeted immunomodulators for moderate-to-severe plaque psoriasis” and “incorporate any new evidence generated with respect to the populations and outcomes of interest for the agents evaluated in the original 2016 review.”
 Just as in 2016, the NPF is engaging with ICER to ensure that this condition update takes in to account considerations important to the psoriatic disease community.
 Read more below on the 2018 psoriasis condition update.

-New: To read the National Psoriasis Foundation comment letter to ICER on the psoriasis condition update, click here.
+- National Psoriasis Foundation comment letter to ICER on the psoriasis condition update, click here.
 (12/22/2017)

 - ICER Blog on Including the Patient Perspective focuses on the work of the National Psoriasis Foundation to inform the recent ICER assessment of psoriasis therapies.
 (1/4/2017)

 - Leah Howard, NPF’s Chief Operating Officer, provides an overview of the Final Report and Meeting Summary, and answered questions on the significance of the report findings and policy recommendations, and what comes next.